 The watch app I use on my Galaxy Watch is the Samsung Alarm app, that’s part of Samsung’s Clock app, including Timer, Stopwatch, and World Clock.

-You’ll find these clock apps on all of Samsung’s watches, including older Tizen models like the Active 2 or Samsung Watch 3, as well as newer Wear OS 3 models.
+You’ll find these clock apps on all of Samsung’s watches, including older Tizen models like the Active 2 or Samsung Watch 3 and newer Wear OS 3 models like the Watch 5 or 4.

-To add some confusion to the mix, both Samsung and Google offer an app named Clock.
+To add confusion to the mix, both Samsung and Google offer an app called Clock.
 While you cannot install Google’s Clocks apps (Alarm, Timer, Stopwatch) on a Tizen watch, you can install Google Clock apps on a Wear OS 3 watch.

 Additionally, you can install Google Clock on all phones, including Samsung phones.
 But you can only install Samsung Clock on Samsung phones.